William C. Shiel Jr., MD, FACP, FACR

 Surgical innovation has led to a technique for the repair of isolated splits of cartilage (fissures) of the knee.
 In this procedure, a patient's own cartilage is actually grown in the laboratory, then inserted into the fissure area and sealed over with a "patch" of the patient's own bone covering the tissue.
 While this is not a procedure for the cartilage damage of osteoarthritis, it does open the door for future cartilage research.
 These and other developing areas hold promise for new approaches to an old problem.

 Research scientists have found that doxycycline, a tetracycline drug, has been shown to slow the progression of cartilage degeneration in the knees of patients with osteoarthritis.
-This effect seems to be a result of the drug's affect on enzymes that destroy cartilage rather than on their properties as antibiotics.
-More studies are needed to determine the significance of this early but interesting work.
+This effect seems to be a result of the drug's effect on enzymes that destroy cartilage rather than on their properties as antibiotics.
+More studies are needed to determine the significance of this interesting work.

 Get the latest treatment options